Nynäshamn

 Nynäshamn, which lies about 60 km south of Stockholm, is well known for being one of the places on the Swedish mainland from where ferries to the island Gotland depart.
 This is a hugely popular destination for Swedes of all ages in the summer months.
 The Polferries terminal also offer regular routes to Gdańsk in Poland.
 Several cruise ships on tours in the Baltic Sea also stay in the harbour, because they are too large to go into Stockholm.

 A harbour party is hosted each summer, as well as local craft fairs.
 During these events a steam train often runs routes to and from Stockholm.
 During the summer months, the harbour is packed with boats of all sizes, and bustles with both visitors and locals.
 There are a number of eateries and boutiques with locally made produce.
 The main town is mainly modern and the buildings uninteresting generally.
-A library and one screen cinema is centrally located, and a limited amount of shops catering to mainly to local trade.
+A library and one screen cinema is centrally located, and a limited number of shops catering to mainly to local trade.

 Many people in Nynäshamn live in apartment blocks, situated in estates, although there are none more than 10 stories high.
 There are also plenty of villas scattered throughout the town, and terraced houses.
 Life in Nynäshamn is generally relaxed, in contrast to the bustle of Stockholm.
 The surrounding nature and sea provides plenty of photographic opportunities, once you get out of the town centre.
 Crime is low.

 Nynäshamn is served by Stockholm commuter rail (Pendeltåg) and several bus routes.

 Popular singer Meja, and ice hockey player Kent Nilsson were born in Nynäshamn.